kontent-ai-presales-engineering/personalization_AB_Demo/GOOGLE_API_KEYS.md

 ✅ **Monitor usage** in Google Cloud Console
 ⚠️ **Note**: Maps JavaScript API key is visible in client code (this is normal and expected)

+### Why is the Maps API Key Exposed?

+**The Maps JavaScript API key MUST be client-side** because:
+- Google Maps is a client-side JavaScript library
+- The API key is embedded in the script URL: `https://maps.googleapis.com/maps/api/js?key=YOUR_KEY`
+- This is how Google designed it - they expect keys to be visible in the browser

+**Security comes from restrictions, not hiding the key:**
+- ✅ HTTP referrer restrictions (only your domain can use it)
+- ✅ API restrictions (only Maps JavaScript API enabled)
+- ✅ Monitor usage and set billing alerts

+**For more details, see:** [Google API Key Security Guide](./GOOGLE_API_KEY_SECURITY.md)

 ## Troubleshooting

 ### "API key not valid" errors